mtagizadee/private-information-detection-and-blurring/README.md

 - First you have to train your model and save it in the ml folder or whathever folder you want.
 Thus, if you do not have seeded training data, run seeder.py file.
 - When you have training data, run model.ipynb file to train and save your model in whatever folder you want.
 Ususally it is _ml_ folder.
 - Once the model is trained and saved, you can move on main.ipynb notebook.
-Load your image and blur there private information.
+Load your image and generate report there for private information.

 # About provided data